dmazin/dmazin.github.io/_posts/2025-03-09-lab-duration-throughput.md

 #### What are you supposed to do?
 OK, you learned your lesson.
 You now know that visitors will be angry if it takes more than, say, 60 minutes before they can get on their first ride.
 But now what?

-Well, unfortunately, what it means is that at your current capacity you simply cannot let more than, a few thousand visitors into your park at any time.
+Well, unfortunately, what it means is that at your current capacity you simply cannot let more than, say, a few thousand visitors into your park at any time.
 The rest either have to wait in queue outside the park, or you need to turn them away.

 If you have _demand_ for 100,000 visitors in a day, you should be able to find the capital resources to scale your park to meet that demand while trying to guarantee 60-minute waiting time.
 Until then, though, the only thing you can do is set expectations: you must ask people to wait outside your park, turn them away, or don’t invite so many in the first place.